egonw/cdkbook/atomsbonds.md

 As you might notice, there is no `AROMATIC` bond defined.
 This is deliberate and the CDK allows to define single-double bond order patterns at the same time as aromaticity information.
-For example, a kekule structure of benzene with bonds marked as aromatic can be constructed with:
+For example, a kekule structure of <a name="tp7">benzene</a> with bonds marked as aromatic can be constructed with:

 **Script** [code/AromaticBond.groovy](code/AromaticBond.code.md)
 ```groovy